-For most patients suffering from debilitating knee damage or osteoarthritis, traditional options to repair knee issues are limited.
-Currently, most traditional approaches look to mask the pain with cortisone steroid injections, risky joint replacement surgery, or simple physical therapy which does not target the root issue.
-The regeneration center offers a powerful non-surgical alternative to knee replacements using a combination with enhanced stem cells and exosome growth factors.
-Our proprietary Ortho+ Knee Regeneration protocol helps achieve better results via multiple endogenous MSC+ cell infusions and tissue specific growth factors.
-Stem cell therapy is ideal for degenerative hip and damaged kneecap induced pain, those looking for an effective alternative to knee replacement surgery or for those with joint ligament, tendon, and bone injuries from playing sports.
-Get back to doing all the things you love to do in life, faster & without invasive surgeries.
+For most patients suffering from blunt force trauma to the knee, debilitating knee damage, or osteoarthritis, traditional options to repair knee issues are limited.
+Currently, most conventional approaches look to mask the pain with cortisone steroid injections, risky joint replacement surgery, or simple physical therapy that does not target the root issue.
+The Regeneration Center offers a powerful non-surgical alternative to knee replacements using a combination of enhanced stem cells and exosome growth factors.
+Our unique protocol uses proprietary cell growth factors in the Ortho+ Knee Regeneration protocol to achieve better results via multiple endogenous UC-MSC+ cell infusions and tissue-specific growth factors.
+Stem cell therapy is ideal for degenerative hip and damaged kneecap-induced pain, for those looking for an effective alternative to knee replacement surgery, or for those with joint ligament, tendon, and bone injuries from playing sports.
+Get back to doing everything you love to do in life faster & without invasive surgeries.

 Stem Cell Therapy For Knees